Local file conversion for Windows

 Supported conversions

-Focused coverage for common image, audio, and video tasks.
+Focused coverage for common image, audio, video, and document jobs.

 Image conversions